grapestone5321/Udacity-Python/README.md

 - videos: 2  ->   S1: 1, S2: 1

+- S1: 1, Welcome to the Course!

+- S2: 1, Programming in Python

 ### Welcome to Introduction to Python!

 Here's an overview of the course.